15 Apr

 A Head’s Up About Concussions

 The new school year and the fall sports season are just around the corner.
-For parents of children with epilepsy this can create many concerns, such as making sure their child receives an education in a medically safe environment, insuring the student receives any accommodation their child may need in the classroom and creating a […]
+For parents of children with epilepsy this can create many concerns, such as making sure their […]

 Read more...